 Specialties in the Lower School supplement the core academic classes with lessons in the visual and performing arts, physical education, and an introduction to world languages.

-Children discover the treasures of our library, use complex chess strategy, and explore both indoor and outdoor science labs.
+Children discover the treasures of our library and literacy lab, use complex chess strategy, and explore both indoor and outdoor science labs.
 Investigating the artistic and being comfortable in the physical world sets the foundation for a lifetime of competency and confidence.